Brazil: Etymology

-In the Guaraní language, an official language of Paraguay, Brazil is called "Pindorama".
-This was the name the indigenous population gave to the region, meaning "land of the palm trees."

 History

 Pre-Cabraline era

-Some of the earliest human remains found in the Americas, Luzia Woman, were found in the area of Pedro Leopoldo, Minas Gerais and provide evidence of human habitation going back at least 11,000 years.

-The earliest pottery ever found in the Western Hemisphere was excavated in the Amazon basin of Brazil and radiocarbon dated to 8,000 years ago (6000 BC).
-The pottery was found near Santarém and provides evidence that the tropical forest region supported a complex prehistoric culture.
+Some of the earliest human remains found in the Americas, Luzia Woman, were found in the area of Pedro Leopoldo, Minas Gerais, and provide evidence of human habitation going back at least 11,000 years.
+The earliest pottery ever found in the Western Hemisphere was excavated in the Amazon basin of Brazil and radiocarbon dated to over 8,000 years ago (6000 BC).
+The pottery was found near Santarém and provides evidence that the region supported a complex prehistoric culture.
 The Marajoara culture flourished on Marajó in the Amazon delta from AD 400 to 1400, developing sophisticated pottery, social stratification, large populations, mound building, and complex social formations such as chiefdoms.

-Around the time of the Portuguese arrival, the territory of current day Brazil had an estimated indigenous population of 7 million people, mostly semi-nomadic, who subsisted on hunting, fishing, gathering, and migrant agriculture.
-The indigenous population of Brazil comprised several large indigenous ethnic groups (e.g., the Tupis, Guaranis, Gês, and Arawaks).
-The Tupi people were subdivided into the Tupiniquins and Tupinambás, and there were also many subdivisions of the other groups.
+Around the time of the Portuguese arrival, the territory of present day Brazil had an estimated indigenous population of 7 million people, mostly semi-nomadic, who subsisted on hunting, fishing, gathering, and migrant agriculture.
+The population comprised several large indigenous ethnic groups (e.g., the Tupis, Guaranis, Gês, and Arawaks).
+The Tupi people were subdivided into the Tupiniquins and Tupinambás.

 Before the arrival of the Europeans, the boundaries between these groups and their subgroups were marked by wars that arose from differences in culture, language and moral beliefs.
 These wars also involved large-scale military actions on land and water, with cannibalistic rituals on prisoners of war.
 While heredity had some weight, leadership was a status more won over time than assigned in succession ceremonies and conventions.
 Slavery among the indigenous groups had a different meaning than it had for Europeans, since it originated from a diverse socioeconomic organization, in which asymmetries were translated into kinship relations.